richmahn/en_tn/2co/front/intro.md

 The ULB will often be helpful as translators think about how to represent these ideas in their own versions.

-#### What does Paul mean by the expression "in Christ," "in the Lord," etc.? ####
+#### What did Paul mean by the expression "in Christ," "in the Lord," etc.? ####

 This kind of expression occurs in 1:19, 20; 2:12, 17; 3:14; 5:17, 19, 21; 10:17; 12:2, 19; and 13:4.
 Paul meant to express the idea of a very close union with Christ and the believers.
 At the same time, he often intended other meanings as well.
-See, for example, "A door was opened for me in the Lord," (2:12) where Paul specifically meatn that a door was opened for Paul by the Lord.
+See, for example, "A door was opened for me in the Lord," (2:12) where Paul specifically meant that a door was opened for Paul by the Lord.

 Please see the introduction to the Book of Romans for more details about this kind of expression.